Editorial Guidelines for News Releases

 Legally Accurate: PRWeb requires a case number, court of record, complaint number or other sufficient documentation for all press releases referencing legal action or criminal matters.
 (Please see our separate editorial guidelines on distributing press releases about legal and political matters.)

-Valid Contact Information: PRWeb press releases must contain a valid phone number and e-mail address in the contact information.
+Valid Contact Information: PRWeb press releases must contain a valid contact name, phone number, and e-mail address in the contact information.

 Written Authorization: In certain cases, such as with network marketing companies, with the use of a stock ticker symbol, or with major corporate announcements such as (but not limited to) those related to M&A, PRWeb may require written authorization from a company executive before a press release is approved for distribution.
 Independent representatives of network marketing companies, MLM or party plan companies must always obtain the express consent of the company’s executive.